JulianG/rest-api-hooks-demo/README.md

 # Wrapping a REST API in a custom React Hook

-This is a proof-of-concept:
+Some client-side applications are very simple.
+This one simply

-When all the client application does is display a list of items retrieved form a REST API and barely makes changes to some of them (e.g. "mark as read", "approve/reject", etc) perhaps we don't need a state management library.
+* Fetch a list of items from a REST API and displays it.
+* Makes simple changes to some items (e.g. "mark as read", "approve/reject", etc)

+Perhaps we don't need a state management library for this.

-This example avoids using MobX, or any other state management library, by wrapping a REST API in a custom React Hook.
+This is project is a proof-of-concept.
+It avoids using Redux, MobX, or any other state management library.
+It wraps a REST API in a custom React Hook.

 ## How to use:

-**First run the fake server (port 3001)**
+**First run the fake REST API.** It's a json-server on port 3001.
 ```
 yarn server
 ```

-**Then run the client (port 3000)**
+**Then run the client**.
+A basic React app on port 3000.
 ```
 yarn start
 ```